Opinion | Being fat and Black in America is complex. But it's often treated as a joke.

 What she, too, is engaging is a politics of refusal: A refusal to remain unseen or be self-loathing.
 “When I say that I am unattractive or ugly,” she writes, “I am not internalizing the dominant culture’s assessment of me.
 I am naming what has been done to me.
 And signaling who did it.”

 Among those who deny McMillan Cottom beauty were the “many white women who wrote to me with impassioned cases for how beautiful I am” after her 2013 essay, offering “self-help nonsense that borders on the religious,” as if it were up to McMillan Cottom to find her own beauty.
-But she refused: “White women need me to believe I can earn beauty," she writes, "because when I want what I cannot have, they have become all the more valuable.”
+But she refused: “White women need me to believe I can earn beauty," she writes, "because when I want what I cannot have, they have become all the more when I want what I cannot have, what they have becomes all the more valuable.”

 There is a special weight placed upon Black public intellectuals, as Mychal Denzel Smith recently wrote in Harper’s — and it’s even more burdensome for those who are physically large and deemed unfit for the public eye.
 But as Laymon quotes his grandmother, one may need to be “heavy enough for everything you to be heavy for” in this nation.